dreamcatcher-tech/network/Inbox/2024-09-22 1059 time travel debugger in artifact.md

 If all debug info could be captured in a trace, then we might be able to present it back to the AI in a more consumable format, allowing free navigation thru the execution, with instant step forwards and back.

-Must store the githash with the deployments so we can recreate the code exactly.
+Must store the githash with the deployments so we can recreate the code exactly

+The vscode runner starts a dev server, which then opens a socket to the webpage.
+Otherwise, it is hard to get the socket to tunnel thru deploy and back into the local machine.
+They need a separate server to manage the connections between them.